Charles Deslondes: The revolt

 Deslondes had organized slaves and maroons for revolt in what is now St. John the Baptist Parish, part of the German Coast (of the Mississippi River) because it had been settled by many German immigrants in the 1720s, long before the cultivation of sugar cane in the area.
 Deslondes's forces recruited other enslaved people from plantations along the way southeast into St. Charles Parish before turning back shortly before encountering militia sent from New Orleans.
 Accounts of the number of insurgents vary, from 200 to 500 men.
 The men killed two whites near the beginning of their march and burned down three plantation houses and some crops.
 They fought primarily with cane knives and captured a limited number of weapons, although they had planned on more.

 On January 11, a planter militia led by Col. Manuel Andry attacked the main body of insurgents at the back of Bernard Bernoudy's plantation west of New Orleans.
 Andry and his overseer, a free man of color named "Petit" Baptiste Thomassin, had been the first targets of the insurrection.
 Mr. Thomassin discovered the rebels who killed him, attacked Manuel Andry, and seriously wounded him with an ax.
-Many articles stated that the younger Andry had also been killed.
-This is entirely false.
+Some contemporary articles falsely indicate that "younger Andry" (son of Manuel Andry) had also been killed.
 The "younger Andry", Gilbert Andry, died on January 2 and was buried on January 3, five days before the start of the revolt.
 Gilbert was married to the daughter of Jacques Deslondes, Marie Marcelline Deslondes.
 The militia killed about forty enslaved people in the battle, from which many enslaved people fled into the swamps.
 Shortly afterward, the militia killed fourteen more enslaved people in other skirmishes and captured many more, although as many as 100 may have escaped permanently.
 After interrogating the captives, they quickly tried and executed eighteen enslaved people at the Destrehan plantation.
 They tried and executed eleven enslaved people in New Orleans.
 A total of ninety-five insurgents were killed in the aftermath of the rebellion.